camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/helm-kubernetes/deploy.md

 :::note
 Replace `<REGISTRY_SECRET_NAME>` with a name of your choice and `<DOCKER_USER>`, `<DOCKER_PASSWORD>`, and `<DOCKER_EMAIL>` with your credentials.

 The secret must be created in the same Kubernetes namespace you will install the Helm chart in.
-You can use the `-n` flag to specify a namespace.
+Use the `-n` flag to specify a namespace.
 :::

-Alternatively, you can create an image pull secret [from your Docker configuration file](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials).
+Alternatively, create an image pull secret [from your Docker configuration file](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials).

 #### Configure Web Modeler